olakara/JekyllMetro/README.md

 4. New background images (Free images available on web)
 5. ...

-Breakable stuff:
+Breakable stuff in this release:
-1. Tiles may not be responsive
+- Tiles may not be responsive
-2. Small tiles are not considered
+- Small tiles are not considered
-3. Search is broken
+- Search is broken
-4. Layouts may be broken
+- Layouts may be broken

 ## License